Demography (journal)

 Demography is a peer-reviewed academic journal covering issues related to population and demography.
 It is the flagship journal of the Population Association of America and has been published by Duke University Press since 2021.
 Demography was formerly published by Springer.
-The editor is Mark D. Hayward (University of Texas at Austin).
+The editor is Sara R. Curran (University of Washington).

 History

 The journal was established in 1964.
 The publication has become more frequent in recent years: